haikelz/cari-mahasiswa/README.md

 - Clone this repo
 - Install all needed deps with `pnpm install`
-- Fill all needde environment variable.
+- Fill all needed environment variable.
 You can see the format of my env in `.env.example` file.
 - Type `pnpm run dev` and see the result in `http://localhost:3000`

 ## License